 How much should I expect to pay for a basic microscope?

 For a decent dissecting scope, expect to pay several hundred dollars.
 For a basic and fun stereoscope that is excellent for teaching and outreach activities, I love the USB microscopes from Dino-Lite.
 I used one of these inexpensive and quite easy-to-use microscopes to take the picture of the cheese mites above.

 For a new light microscope that is both high-quality but also fairly basic, expect to pay around $900 to $1200.
-I recommend this Zeiss model to people looking for their first light microscope.
+I recommend this Zeiss model (the Primo Star) to people looking for their first light microscope.
 I’ve used it in undergraduate teaching labs and while in the field working with cheese makers.
 Keep in mind that a camera adapter and camera will add to the cost.

 In my next post in this series on microscopy in artisan fermented food production, I’ll review basic microscopy techniques and demonstrate how they can be used to look at the microbial communities of yeast, cheese, and salami.
 Stay tuned for more!